Kochurovskyi/Deep_Neural_Network_Projects/Courses (COURSERA)/8. Natural Language Processing in TensorFlow/readme.md

 # Convolutional Neural Networks in TensorFlow
-In this course you will learn advanced techniques to improve the computer vision model you built in Course 1.
-You will explore how to work with real-world images in different shapes and sizes, visualize the journey of an image through convolutions to understand how a computer “sees” information, plot loss and accuracy, and explore strategies to prevent overfitting, including augmentation and dropout.
-Finally, Course 2 will introduce you to transfer learning and how learned features can be extracted from models.
+In this course I built natural language processing systems using TensorFlow.
+You was learning to process text, including tokenizing and representing sentences as vectors, so that they can be input to a neural network.
+You also was learning to apply RNNs, GRUs, and LSTMs in TensorFlow.
+Finally, you got to train an  LSTM on existing text to create original poetry!

 The Machine Learning course and Deep Learning Specialization from Andrew Ng teach the most important and foundational principles of Machine Learning and Deep Learning.
 This new deeplearning.ai TensorFlow Specialization teaches you how to use TensorFlow to implement those principles so that you can start building and applying scalable models to real-world problems.
 To develop a deeper understanding of how neural networks work, we recommend that you take the Deep Learning Specialization.

 ## Week 1:
-  - Exploring a Larger Dataset
-  - Attempt the cats vs. dogs Kaggle challenge! ([Practical exercise](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/blob/main/Courses%20(COURSERA)/7.%20Convolutional%20Neural%20Networks%20in%20TensorFlow/Exercise_1_Cats_vs_Dogs_Question-FINAL.ipynb))
+  - Tokenizer and pad_sequences APIs in TensorFlow ([Lesson](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/blob/main/Courses%20(COURSERA)/8.%20Natural%20Language%20Processing%20in%20TensorFlow/week1/Course_3_Week_1_Lesson_3.ipynb)
+  - Tokenization and pad_sequences prctice ([Practical exercise](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/blob/main/Courses%20(COURSERA)/8.%20Natural%20Language%20Processing%20in%20TensorFlow/week1/Course_3_Week_1_Exercise_question.ipynb)

 ## Week 2:
  - Augmentation